Machina-Labs/applications_eng_hw/README.md

 On evaluating draft or wall angles: most software packages have some sort of draft analysis tool, and they all work a bit differently.
 Some can show a continuous gradient, others use a threshold value, probably there are other things I'm not even aware of.
 Just find a way to communicate how you were sure the draft angles were not too high (>65 degrees from horizontal).

 For inspiration, here is a very simple answer I quickly came up with to visualize what we're looking for, as well as an example of draft analysis from a different mock part.
 Don't copy me becasue while it looks like something that meets the requirments it actually doesn't quite (shhhhh).
+There are a few more visuals in the asset folder as well.

+Email me for whatever: daniel@machinalabs.ai

+GOOD LUCK!

 ![asset/app_eng_hw](asset/app_eng_wireframe.png)
 ![asset/app_eng_hw](asset/app_eng_hw.png)